Written by Allen Wyatt (last updated May 4, 2024)

 One of the tools that Word provides is a full thesaurus.
 You can use this tool to find alternative words with the same meaning (synonyms), words with the opposite meaning (antonyms), or related words.
 Related words are typically similar words based on the root of the word you specify.
 To find a related word, follow these steps:

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (10933) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (10933) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Finding Related Words.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."